stadium-software/css-utilities/README.md

 [Back to top](#table-of-contents)

 ### Text casing
-Text cas classes allow for chang the case of displayed text
+Text cas classes allow for changing the case of displayed text

 **Class name**
 ```css